 The Missouri Whitewater Association holds an annual spring two-day clinic for kayak, open and decked canoes for people already possessing basic river paddling skills.
+We would like everyone to have some moving water experience in a whitewater boat before taking this clinic.
 The clinic is designed to introduce whitewater techniques on Class II whitewater.
 This is an ACA-sanctioned event.

 |Where:||St. Francis River, Fredericktown, MO (see map below)|